-Official Document FS.46 - Network Equipment Security Assurance Scheme Audit Guidelines
+Official Document FS.46 - Network Equipment Security Assurance Scheme - Audit Guidelines

-Statements from NESAS FS.16 Guidelines unsupported 3rd party components within its supply chain. and consideration given (for example, if open-source components are used) on how any flaws will get fixed in an adequate and timely manner.
-Expected input The Equipment Vendor is expected to demonstrate: They hold a list of third-party components used.
-Documented procedures for selecting, onboarding, and maintaining any third- party components used. • Procedure (or on-boarding process) to prevent vulnerabilities in third party software entering their products, e.g., by performing security assessments of the third-party components.
-Any checks that are carried out as part of this 'on-boarding' process and provide examples of these checks having been carried out.
-Documented procedures for dealing with flaws found in third party components that are part of their product.
-Examples, of support agreements, should be provided to the Auditor as evidence of these relationships.
-Expected output The Auditor shall verify: • That documented procedures concerning the selection and use of third-party components exist, and that there is a method of flaw remediation that can be used for any flaws found in third-party software. • Where applicable the Auditor should check there is ongoing maintenance during the lifetime of the product.
+Statements from NESAS FS.16 Guidelines The Auditor shall verify: That documented procedures concerning the selection and use of third-party components exist, and that there is a method of flaw remediation that can be used for any flaws found in third-party software.
+Where applicable the Auditor should check there is ongoing maintenance during the lifetime of the product.
 This will be documented in the Audit Report.
 Evidence to Security Test Laboratory The list of third-party components for the Evaluator to consider.
 Evidence of any 'on-boarding' checks having been carried out for a sample of these third-party components.
 Sample support agreements in place with third-party vendors.